Introduction of BNS 68

 BNS Section 68 in Simple Points

-Applicability: It applies to public servants, superintendents, hospital staff, and others in positions of authority.
+It applies to public servants, jail or institution superintendents, hospital staff, and others in positions of authority who are expected to act responsibly but instead take advantage of their role.

-Punishment: Offenders face rigorous imprisonment for a minimum of five years, which can extend up to ten years.
+If convicted, the offender faces rigorous imprisonment of at least five years, which can extend up to ten years, depending on the seriousness of the case.

-Fines: In addition to imprisonment, the offender is also liable to pay a fine.
+In addition to imprisonment, the offender must also pay a fine, making the punishment both penal and financial.
+This ensures extra accountability.

 Section 68 BNS Overview